bhavyakeniya/sliceit/README.md

 ##### Other Features:
 - <a href="https://github.com/bhavyakeniya/sliceit/blob/master/ansible/playbooks/stack_status.yml">stack_status</a> playbook to know the status of end-to-end stack
 - <a href="https://github.com/bhavyakeniya/sliceit/blob/master/ansible/playbooks/stack_restart.yml">stack_restart</a> playbook to restart the entire stack

+## Step 2

+Requirement: Hardening of servers

+Steps to run end-to-end provisioning still remains the same as explained earlier.

+Hardening steps implemented are mentioned <a href="https://github.com/bhavyakeniya/sliceit/blob/master/ServerHardening.md">here</a>